devbold/despegar-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+## What I Care About

+_Technologies_

+Here's what i strive for:

+- Good use of current HTML, SCSS, and TypeScript & performance best practices.
+- Extensible code.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.